normanjaeckel/WLANSimulationGame/README.rst

 Configuration
 =============

-First an admin user and an user for each player character has to be setup via the admin panel.
-After this, the player characters can be created and connected to the before created users.
+First you can login as admin user to the admin panel.
+There the player characters can be created.
 All configuration values have to be setup in the menu item Constance/Config.
 Last but not least all playable cards with all texts, owners, targets and scores have to be entered.

 Now you can print the cards, the list of all cards, the player descriptions, the game introduction and an access data sheet and give them